Asbestos Roof Encapsulation for Commercial Buildings

 Leaks, fixings, laps and damaged sheets

-Whether encapsulation is appropriate or replacement advice is needed
+Whether encapsulation fits or replacement is the right call

 Specification